worldbank/rio-safe-space/Online Appendices/Supplemental Material/Rider audits/Rider reports/Exit survey.md

     (if a or b) Why?____________________________________

 **Introduction to questions 6-10**:
 Imagine that you were taking a ride during your usual rush hour commute.
-Please imagine:
-    - You are offered to buy either a ticket for the public or reserved space
-    - You can only ride in the space you bought the ticket for
-    - The enforcement of the women’s-only rule is the same as normal
+Please imagine: i) you are offered to buy either a ticket for the public or reserved space, ii) you can only ride in the space you bought the ticket for, and iii) the enforcement of the women’s-only rule is the same as normal.

 **Answer options for questions 6-17**
     - Always ride in public space